-Like many distilleries, Auchentoshan has seen more than it’s fair share of challenges over the years.
-Perhaps the biggest of these came in March of 1941.
+Auchentoshan stands on the outskirts of Glasgow near Clydebank.
+Originally named Duntocher when it was founded in 1817, it was renamed by John Hart and Alexander Filshie in 1834.
+Like many distilleries, Auchentoshan has encountered it’s fair share of challenges over the years, perhaps the biggest of which, came in the March of 1941.

 The Auchentoshan 12 year old first appeared in 2008 as a replacement for the 10 year old.
 It’s bottled at 40% and comes in around £35 a bottle.

-Smell: 16/ 20.
-A subtle nose with a Nutty character with notes of Vanilla, Grass, Lemon and Lime, Eucalyptus and a little bit of Fudge.
+Smell: A subtle nose with a Nutty character with notes of Vanilla, Grass, Lemon and Lime, Eucalyptus and a little bit of Fudge.

-Taste: 16 / 20.
-Creamy with that Nuttiness again, Lemon and Lime, Vanilla and a touch of Cinnamon and Ginger.
+Taste: Creamy with that Nuttiness again, Lemon and Lime, Vanilla and a touch of Cinnamon and Ginger.

-Value for Money: 8 / 10.
-Typically priced for the age bracket but good quality all the same.
+Value for Money: Typically priced for the age bracket but good quality all the same.

-Overall: 41 / 50.
 A well priced, quality representative of the Lowland style.